How Cindy Paulson Escaped Serial Killer Robert Hansen

-April 19, 2020 ~ Shari Rose
+April 19, 2020 ~ By Shari Rose

-Survived encounter with Robert Hansen in Anchorage, AK on June 13, 1983
+Cindy Paulson survived an attack by Robert Hansen in Anchorage, AK on June 13, 1983

 Robert Hansen Picks Up Cindy Paulson in His Car

-Eventually, Hansen drove the two of them to a local airfield, Merrill Field airport, when his plane was waiting.
+Eventually, Hansen drove the two of them to a local airfield, Merrill Field airport, where his plane was waiting.
 Hansen parked, got out of the car, and told the still-handcuffed Paulson to not move, or else he’d kill her.

-At the airfield, Hansen made his way back to his car and quickly sped off.
+At the airfield, Robert Hansen made his way back to his car and quickly sped off.
 However, an observant security guard took notice of Hansen’s strange behavior and wrote down his license plate and car model.

 How Paulson Helped Anchorage Police Identify Hansen

 When police arrived, Paulson provided a highly detailed account of her ordeal, including information about Hansen’s car, the interior of his home, the street his home located at, and even small details about the gun he used against her.

 Less than an hour after Cindy Paulson escaped Hansen, she was in a police car, headed for the hospital, as is standard protocol for a victim of sexual assault.
 While en route to the hospital, they drove past the same airfield Paulson had just run away from.
 She remembered which area of the airport that she had been taken to, and what Hansen’s plane looked like.
 Paulson then led police to precisely where the serial killer’s blue and white plane was still parked.

 Noticing the scene taking place, that same security guard who had written down Hansen’s license plate flagged down these officers and shared his information.
 Using these details from Hansen’s car and the plane’s registration, Anchorage police contacted the Federal Aviation Administration (FAA) for final confirmation.